 To be improved

-This script only delete the file which is 3 weeks old, does not delete the older files, hence we need to delete the older ones manually, but luckily only onece.
+This script only deletes the file which is 3 weeks old, does not delete the older files, hence we need to delete the older ones manually, but luckily only once.

-Tried to list the file names in the backup folder on FTP server by ls command, but was getting a line of file info ( permission, created date,etc) , needs to figure out how to only grab the files names and then we can loop through those files and delete the older ones.
+Tried to list the file names in the backup folder on the FTP server by ls command, but was getting a line of file info ( permission, created date, etc), needs to figure out how to only grab the names of the files and then we can loop through those files and delete the older ones.

 Bash – Get Time: https://www.cyberciti.biz/faq/unix-linux-bash-get-time/